NL33/electron-git/README.md

 -ADD Icons locally and carry over to app itself.
 DONE

-- potential bug: bringing a window to the front
+- potential bug: bringing a window to the front.
+DONE
-    - flow: have app and window (1).
+    - problem: have app and window (1).
 Then open new app (2) in front of it.
 When try to open window 1, it won't go to the front--if app(2) (not windows of app 2) have been selected.
         - If app is brought to the front, it is taking precedence over other app windows?
         - if last selected item from app is an app, then other app windows won't take precedence over it
         - if the window is minimized, and maximize it-it will open, but then go behind the window in front